Coronavirus: Hundreds booked across states for violating restrictions amid lockdown

 In some states like Punjab, Uttar Pradesh, Rajasthan, and Madhya Pradesh, the police circulated pictures of violators on social media with messages like they were “against the society as they will not stay at home”, reported Hindustan Times.
 In Haryana and Rajasthan, the police even confiscated vehicles of violators.

 In Odisha, two men were arrested in Kandhamal district for organising their marriages, reported PTI.
 The state has prohibited gathering of more than seven people.
 Another 11 people were arrested in the district for not shutting down their stores.
 In Bhadrak, five people were arrested for not complying with the lockdown.
+Meanwhile, in Berhampur city, the police on Tuesday booked 42 people for defying the lockdown, PTI reported.
+Sub-divisional police officer BP Pati said four cases have been registered in connection with the case in three different police stations.
+“While two cases were registered in Goshaninuagaon police station against 30 people, one case each was registered in Bada Bazar and Town police stations against eight and four people, respectively, he said.

 The Kolkata Police arrested 255 people on Monday evening after 5 pm when the lockdown came into effect.
 Unlike other states, the lockdown in West Bengal will continue till March 27.
 “I appeal to all citizens to stay home and cooperate with the administration,” tweeted Kolkata Commissioner of Police Anuj Sharma.
 “Kolkata Police will continue the drive against violators.”
 In West Bengal, one person has died and six Covid-19 patients are undergoing treatment.